alexander-rass/HiPPSO/README.md

 precision is essential to produce reliable examples.
 Furthermore HiPPSO automatically increases precision on demand, which saves runtime on earlier iterations, when lower precision is sufficient.

+## Documentation

+The documentation including an API can be found on https://alexander-rass.github.io/HiPPSO/

 ## Feedback